-Most often people are hesitant to start a new business because they are simply scared of the thought of it.
-Many are afraid of the risks involved in the startup business and fear of failure comes in the way of getting ahead with any business idea they may have.
+Most often, people are hesitant to start a new business because they are simply scared of the thought of it.
+Many are afraid of the risks involved in the startup business, and fear of failure comes with getting ahead with any business idea they may have.

 However, the new breed of engineering, management, commerce and liberal arts graduates are willing to take the plunge but cite lack of funding requirements as the stumbling block for going ahead with the innovative ideas.
-Compared to yesteryears, the number of angel and venture funds willing to invest in the start-up business has increased manifold with many of them being sponsored by leading entrepreneurs or businessmen.
+Compared to yesteryears, the number of angel and venture funds willing to invest in the start-up business has increased manifold.
+Many of them are sponsored by leading entrepreneurs or businessmen.

 However, getting funds is not an easy job as you need to do your homework well and present a convincing case for funding requirements.

 Here are 9 ways to get funding requirements for your startup business: